A History of the New Canaan Field Club

 Mr. Dana was a wealthy man and a Wall Streeter of some repute, and much of his personal wealth was managed by the New Canaan office of Merrill Lynch, in the person of Edward L. “Ted” Winpenny, who lived in New Canaan until his death about ten years ago.
 Ted was a nationally prominent tennis and paddle player who, we think, was one of a group of New Canaanites who belonged to Roton Point but had wearied of the trek to Rowayton and back, but did not care for golf enough to join the New Canaan Country Club and wanted some place handier.

-So it appears that one day Ted approached Charlie Dana about making several acres at the southern end of his property available for a family-oriented recreational club, and Charlie agreed.
+So the story goe that one day Ted approached Charlie Dana about making several acres at the southern end of his property available for a family-oriented recreational club, and Charlie agreed.
 Whether he sold the property or donated it is not known, but in any case it was transferred to an entity known as Ridgelands of New Canaan, Inc., which ultimately was subsumed by the New Canaan Field Club, Inc.in, it appears, 1956.

 The first interim governing body were known as the “Subscribers,” and they were Herbert West.
 Gilbert White and Erik K. Petschek (Erik lived until 2018 and could have provided a good deal of clarification, had this history project been begun earlier).
 They met on September 6, 1956, with Gilbert White serving as Chairman and Erik Petschek as Secretary, both pro tem, and that group approved the first set of Bylaws (see Appendix I).
 That meeting was followed immediately by the “First Annual Meeting of the Membership (Incorporators),” wherein a Board of Governors was duly elected comprising Robert L. Jordan, Russell Ford, Erik K. Petschek, Gilbert Whit and Edward L. Winpenny, Jr. for two-year terms, and Thomas Tausig, Hunter Bowman, Mrs. Samuel L. Sipe, Mrs. Phyllis Babb and Herbert West for one-year terms.